High-Dimensional Sparse Fourier Algorithms: INTRODUCTION

 It is not straightforward to extend one dimensional sparse Fourier transform algorithms to multiple dimensions.
 We face several obstacles.
 First, we do not have an efficient FFT for multidimensional problems much higher than three.
 Using projections onto lower-dimensional spaces solves this problem.
 However, like all projection methods for sparse FFT, one needs to match frequencies from one projection with those from another projection.
 This {\em registration} problem is one of the big challenges in the one dimensional sparse FFT.
 An equally difficult challenge is that different frequencies may be projected into the same frequency ({\em the collision problem}).
 All projection methods for sparse FFT primarily aim to overcome these two challenges.
 In higher dimensional sparse FFT, these problems become even more challenging as now we are dealing with frequency vectors, not just scalar frequencies.

 As a first step to our goal of a high dimensional sparse FFT, this paper addresses the case for continuous data without noise in a high dimensional setting.
-In a later paper we shall present an adaptation of the algorithm for noisy data.
 We introduce effective methods to address the registration and the collision problems.
 In particular, we introduce a novel {\em partial unwrapping} technique that is shown to be highly effective in reducing the registration and collision complexity while maintains the sublinear runtime efficiency.
-We shall show that empirically we can achieve $O(dk{\log}k)$ computational complexity and $O(dk)$ sampling size for randomly generated test data.
+We shall show that we can achieve $\Theta(dk{\log}k)$ average-case computational complexity and $\Theta(dk)$ average-case sampling complexity.
 In Section \ref{5}, we present as examples computational results for sparse FFT where the dimensions are 100 and 1000 respectively.
-For comparison, the traditional $d$-dimensional FFT requires $O(N^d{\log}N^d)$ time complexity and $O(N^d)$ sampling complexity, which is impossible to implement on any computers today.
+For comparison, the traditional $d$-dimensional FFT requires $\mathcal{O}(N^d{\log}N^d)$ time complexity and $\mathcal{O}(N^d)$ sampling complexity, which is impossible to implement on any computers today.